 Paid in Full

-Actually, in the original Greek, it consists of only a single word — one commonly used to mark bills “paid in full.”
-This is exactly what Jesus meant.
+In the original Greek, it consists of only a single word, tetelestai—one commonly used to mark bills “paid in full.”
+This is precisely what Jesus meant.
 With this one word, he assures us that he paid the world’s debt of sin in full.
 It is accomplished, finished, done.

-This means Jesus fully paid for each and every one of your sins.
-He has marked your debt of sin, “paid in full.”
+Jesus fully paid for every one of your sins.
+He has marked your debt of sin “paid in full.”
 Jesus didn’t just make it possible for your debt to be forgiven.
 Neither did he ask you to pay him back.
 He didn’t tell us to do anything.
 Instead, he said, “It is finished.”
 It’s a done deal.

-Imagine how you would feel if someone paid all your credit card debt.
-Or fully paid off your car.
-Or wiped out the mortgage on your house.
-You would be stunned and flabbergasted — especially once you realized it was no joke.
+Imagine how you would feel if someone paid all your credit card debt, fully paid off your car, or wiped out the mortgage on your house.
+You would be stunned—especially once you realized it was no joke.
 They really did it.
 Just like that, you have no more debts.

 What Jesus did was so much better.
-He canceled the tremendous debt of sin — a debt that wreaked havoc in our relationship with God.
-Our sins not only disappoint Heavenly Father, they anger him tremendously.
+He canceled the tremendous debt of sin—a debt that wreaked havoc in our relationship with God.
+Our sins not only disappoint Heavenly Father, but they also anger him tremendously.
 He can’t stand them!
 He must punish them.
-But incredibly, he punished Jesus instead of us.
+But, incredibly, he punished Jesus instead of us.